SachiD123/MyPortfolio.github.io/Projects/creditrisk.md

 ## **Evaluation and Results**

-Accuracy,precision and recall methods were used to evaluate the models.
+K-fold cross validation of five folds was used to evaluate models and Accuracy,precision and recall values were derived and compared.

 | Model           | Accuracy | Precision | Recall |
 |-----------------|----------|-----------|--------|